Give My Regards to Broad Street (film): Cast

-Film history
+Production

 The film was the result of a long-held ambition of McCartney, a lifelong film fan, to become involved in acting again after his success with the Beatles' films.

-While Give My Regards to Broad Street was occasionally described in the press as McCartney's first film in 14 years, this was not in fact the case, as Rockshow had been released 4 years before, though it was mainly made up of Wings' concert footage.
+While promoting it McCartney described Give My Regards to Broad Street as his first film in 14 years, but Rockshow had been released four years earlier.

-Broad Street was one of the last film appearances of Sir Ralph Richardson, who plays an older man named Jim that McCartney visits late in the movie, looking for Harry.
-Some critics have pointed out Jim's similarity to McCartney's father (who was also named James; Richardson's character even refers to McCartney as "son") and appears to be something of a poet—the elder McCartney had his own jazz band in the 1940s.
-(McCartney has said that he actually based the character on Polonius, from William Shakespeare's Hamlet.)

 Rupert and the Frog Song

 The 13-minute animated film Rupert and the Frog Song was shown in cinemas immediately preceding Give My Regards to Broad Street.
 The short film contained the song "We All Stand Together", sung by McCartney and "the Frog Chorus".
 Simultaneously with the film's premiere in November, "We All Stand Together" was released as a single and became a hit in the UK, reaching #3.

 Video game

 A video game based on the film was released for the Commodore 64 and ZX Spectrum home computers in 1985.
-The game was developed by Argus Press Software and released in their Mind Games series.
-The C64 version was also published by Mastertronic in the US (Cat. no. ICD-0082).
+The game was developed by Argus Press Software and released in its Mind Games series.
+The C64 version was published by Mastertronic in the U.S. (Cat. no. ICD-0082).

 The game takes place after the action of the film and it is discovered that one track from the album was missing from the recovered tapes.
-The missing track was also going to be the lead single so without it, the studio is back in jeopardy.
-The player takes the role of McCartney who must travel around London to track down members of the band and other people who were at the original studio session to help piece the track back together.
+The missing track was going to be the lead single so without it, the studio is back in jeopardy.
+The player takes the role of McCartney, who must travel around London to track down members of the band and other people who were at the original studio session to help piece the track back together.
 The game package contained a fold out map of London and profiles of the characters which the player needs to use to predict where to find them.